matt2112/game-of-life/README.md

-**WORK IN PROGRESS**

 Game of Life simulator, built using React and SASS as part of the freeCodeCamp Data Visualization curriculum.
+App can be viewed [here](https://matt2112.github.io/game-of-life/).

 To install run ````npm install````